 Drug and alcohol abuse are very common in people who are suffering from PTSD.
 You may be tempted to self-medicate to alleviate the symptoms associated with PTSD, such as depression, panic, or anxiety.
 Helping heroes and military family members involves working with you through therapeutic activities to help you confront your negative life experiences and any resulting depression, anxiety, trauma, anger, stress, or grief, so that you don’t have to turn to drugs or alcohol.

-At Hemet Valley Recovery Center & Sage Retreat, we focus on helping you through our Heroes Program and our specialty area of military families.
-We want to see you succeed and will work with you on positive ways to address your mental health and addiction issues so you can lead a productive life in recovery.
+At Hemet Valley Recovery Center & Sage Retreat, we want to see you succeed and will work with you on positive ways to address your mental health and addiction issues so you can lead a productive life in recovery.

 Contact Us for Help with Your PTSD and Addiction